 While PSL professes to stand with marginalized communities, its failure to actively support Uhuru, especially when the group is under attack by the US government, raises questions about the authenticity of PSL’s commitment to solidarity.

-Uhuru’s struggle against state repression is emblematic of the broader fight for racial and economic justice.
+Uhuru’s struggle against state repression is emblematic of the broader fight for racial and economic justice, as well as free speech.
 Their efforts to address systemic inequalities and advocate for the empowerment of black communities align with the basic principles socialism and anti-imperialism require.
 However, PSL’s silence on this front suggests a selective approach to solidarity, where support is offered only when it aligns with the organization’s specific agenda or public image.

 This selective solidarity undermines the collective struggle against oppression.
 True solidarity is enacted even – or particularly – when it’s inconvenient or challenging.
 By failing to stand with Uhuru, PSL not only misses an opportunity to build a broader, more inclusive movement but also risks reinforcing the very divisions that socialism seeks to overcome.